Fire safety in high-rise flats

 We also instructed our contractor to carry out additional fire inspections to individual flats within these buildings to ensure that, in the event of a fire, it is contained and does not move on to the next flat.

 We have been working with the Fire and Rescue Service to confirm safety advice, and this has been passed on to residents.

 For more information, please read our High-rise fire safety - frequently asked questions (PDF 242KB)

 The safety and well-being of tenants is our primary concern, so we carried out fire risk assessments across all of our flats.
 This included additional testing of the section of cladding on one of our low-rise blocks.

 On 28 June 2017 we were informed that as with all other aluminium composite material cladding samples sent for testing nationally, the cladding on Able House has not passed the safety test.
 Able House is a low-rise block of 14 flats in Hemel Hempstead.

 On receiving the test results, we immediately contacted Hertfordshire Fire and Rescue Service who carried out a comprehensive inspection of the building.

-Following this inspection, the Fire and Rescue Service has classed Able House as low risk.
-This is due to the fire safety measures in place, as well as the limited nature of the cladding, and it is safe for residents to stay in their homes.
+Following this inspection, the Fire and Rescue Service classed Able House as low risk.
+This was due to the fire safety measures in place, as well as the limited nature of the cladding.

-Nevertheless, we know that residents will be worried and that is why we have decided to remove the cladding from Able House and cover with render.
+Nevertheless, we knew that residents would be worried and so we removed the cladding from Able House and covered it with render.